 If you want to remove a field or column, select the arrowhead indicator or on the component, and then choose Remove.

 You can edit the caption of a FastTab for a group of fields by selecting the caption and start writing.
-Simple, clear, and plain.
+A caption should provide a short and clear description.

 Setting the freeze pane